mobilpay/Magento/README.md

 ## Installation
 The Module placed in folder "Netopia"
 1. put **Netopia** folder inside of <your_magento_root>/app/code/
+    * verify the ownership & make sure have right user and/or group ownership
 2. SSH to your Magento server and run the following commands
     * <code>php bin/magento setup:upgrade</code>
     * <code>php bin/magento setup:static-content:deploy</code>